 Electric generating plants, through their high-voltage lines, provided critical power to the isolated mines in this region.
 Georgetown, completed in 1900, was unusual in employing both steam and water power.
 Its owner, United Light and Power Company, was a pioneer in using three-phase, 60-Hertz alternating current and in being interconnected with other utilities.

-Poldhu, Cornwall, England, Dedicated 12 December 2001 -- IEEE United Kingdom/Republic of Ireland Section
+- Poldhu, Cornwall, England, Dedicated 12 December 2001 - IEEE United Kingdom and Ireland Section

 On December 12, 1901, a radio transmission of the Morse code letter 'S' was broadcast from this site, using equipment built by John Ambrose Fleming.
 At Signal Hill in Newfoundland, Guglielmo Marconi, using a wire antenna kept aloft by a kite, confirmed the reception of these first transatlantic radio signals.
 These experiments showed that radio signals could propagate far beyond the horizon, giving radio a new global dimension for communications in the twentieth century.